 Learning at Home

-During the on-going COVID-19 pandemic, we will endeavour to remain open and continue to provide a rounded education for all of our pupils.
+During the on-going COVID-19 pandemic, we will endeavour to remain open and continue to provide a rounded education for all of our pupils, whether they be in school or having to access learning from home.

 Teachers will provide either lesson starters on the school website to accompany work packs or links to videos to support learning at home.
 These lesson starters or website links will all be added to the class pages along with electronic versions of the work packs.

 Any facility with internet access will be suitable for children to watch lesson starters or video links.
-Parents will not need to have laptops or tablets to access the online links but if any difficulties are experienced by parents, please contact the school office or your class teacher for more information.
+Parents will not need to have laptops or tablets to access the online links but if any difficulties are experienced by parents, please contact the school office or your class teacher for more information and we will do our best to provide laptops to those who need them.

 Once completed, the packs will need to be returned to school.
+These should be returned to the school office at the end of each week and a register of returned work will be kept for each class.
 The work will correspond with what the children would be doing in school so it is important that work packs are completed so as to avoid children falling behind.

 Useful websites for use at home: